 An easier, alternate approach that seeks to capture business benefits is recommended by The Kite Foundation.
 Their approach requires the delegate and their manager to agree on the business goals to be achieved after training.
 They are then surveyed post-training for their perception on whether the goals are being achieved.
 Using perceptions to estimate improvement gets around the challenge of measurement.

 Training improves staff retention.
 A Louis Harris and Associates poll says that 41% of employees plan to leave employers who offer no training within the year whereas the figure was 12% for those who offer training.

 Research by Avatech Solutions estimated the ROI on outsourced, instructor-led training.
 Their analysis of training costs and impacts showed that training that delivered a 2% increase in productivity had a 100% ROI.
 Think of your team and your business.
 If your product management team looks after products generating £1m profit a year, delivering an improvement of just 2% (£20k) in the first year after training costing £10k gives an ROI of 100%.
 And those benefits continue long after the first year.

-Whilst it’s difficult to generalise we believe the 2% figure severely underestimates the impact of product management training as product managers typically have a disproportionate impact on the success of their business.
+While it’s difficult to generalize, we believe the 2% figure severely underestimates the impact of product management training as product managers typically have a disproportionate impact on the success of their business.